04 Jun Choosing a Colour Scheme for Your Kitchen with Rachael Workman

 - Do you have young children and/or pets?

-These details all impact what kind of tone you want for the kitchen and ensures we pick together a colour scheme that is both practical and stylish.
+These details all impact what kind of tone you want for the kitchen.
+This insight helps inform a colour scheme that is both practical and stylish.

-Very dark coloured cabinets are very fashionable right now but I don’t recommend you go for them across your whole kitchen.
-If you like the drama and ambience of the dark cabinetry, instead choose specific items to carry the colour, a dresser for example, or kitchen island.
+Very dark coloured cabinets are very fashionable but I don’t recommend you go for them across your whole kitchen.
+If you like the drama and ambience of the dark cabinetry, instead choose specific items to carry the colour.
+A dresser for example, or kitchen island looks great in a contrasting dark colour.
 What works really well for a classic and timeless look is a combination of dark charcoal grey and soft dove grey.
 It looks great every time.

-If you’re a bit fearful of colour or you’re mindful of choosing something that is too of the moment, I really recommend looking at grey, white and stone to start your colour palette off.
+If you’re a bit fearful of colour, or you’re mindful of choosing something that is too of the moment.
+I really recommend looking at grey, white and stone to start your kitchen colour scheme off.
 These are tonal colours more than statement colours and do not clash with anything, ANYTHING!
-This means you will have a neutral and very classic palette across your kitchen cabinets and worktop, and you can then experiment with colour elsewhere, such as your kitchen blinds, tiles, walls or even your splashback.
-These are all elements that can be changed more easily and cost effectively in a few years if your tastes or the trends change.
+This means you will have a neutral and very classic palette across your kitchen cabinets and worktop, and you can then experiment with colour elsewhere.
+You can add pops of colour to elements such as your kitchen blinds, tiles, walls or even your splashback.
+These are all elements that can be changed more easily and cost effectively in a few years if your tastes change.

-However, if you are bold with colour and looking to make a statement, I would still recommend choosing elements of your kitchen to display in this way, rather than go for the whole kitchen in a very dark or very bright colour.
+However, if you are bold with colour and looking to make a statement, I would still recommend choosing elements of your kitchen to display in this way.
 Dark blue looks fabulous, is really on trend at the moment and looks great on a kitchen island to create a dramatic focal point.

 Top tip #1

 Coloured glass splashbacks are a great way of adding colour and reflecting light.
-Best of all, they can be chosen once your kitchen is fitted so you can wait to see how your chosen colours and finishes look in the flesh before picking the splashback to then bring it all together.
+Best of all, they can be chosen once your kitchen is fitted.
+So you can wait to see how your chosen colours and finishes look in the flesh before picking the splashback to then bring it all together.
 A carefully placed panel of deep coloured glass can also be a really clever tool to enlarge a narrow kitchen space.
-Placed strategically on the wall at the end of a narrow or galley kitchen will really bounce light around the space, make it feel more roomy and add a statement of colour without swamping it.
+Placed strategically on the wall at the end of a narrow or galley kitchen will really bounce light around the space.
+This will make it feel more roomy and add a statement of colour without swamping it.